 As I mentioned earlier, the consistency of the balm is quite different compared to beard oil.
 If you apply it before you comb through it in the morning, it will help with both glow and shine, but also with keeping your beard in the particular shape you want it to stay in.
 A bonus is that it makes dealing with those hairs that shoot off in the wrong direction a lot easier.

 So, what should you really use?
 Beard oil or beard balm?

 That’s the million-dollar question.
 I would recommend actually buying both of them, but using them for different occasions.

-I would use beard oil for my daily driver, as my skin is quite prone to be irritated.
+I’m using beard oil daily.
+This is because my skin is quite prone to be irritated.
 But beard balm keeps my beard from spreading all over the place, so I would use that as well.
 This means that you can use both beard oil and beard balm.
 However, you need to be very careful not to use either of them too much.
 If you use them too much, you will look very greasy, and you’ve achieved actually the exact opposite of what you’ve wanted to accomplish.

 Beard oil and beard balm are very different things, but share much of the same properties.
 Beard oil helps with irritated skin and is used best when you have a stubble / short beard.
 And beard balm is best used when you’ve started to grow some lengths, and you need to tame that wild mane of yours.

-Both of the products can be used with each other, but you have to be very careful not to overdo it since it will make your beard look very oily, and we do not want that 🙂 .
+Both beard oil and beard balm can be used with each other, but you have to be very careful not to overdo it since it will make your beard look very oily, and we do not want that!